HackHerz/padwoman/docs/config.md

 - **logout-cookies-delete** (optional) A list of cookies that are destroyed at logout

 Do not use this method unless you have properly set up a reverse proxy that handles the authentication!

+#### multi

+- **methods** A list of authentication methods that can be used.
+The methods are in the following form:
+  - **method** must be one of the authentication modules in the auth/ folder
+  - **name** The name that gets displayed in the tabs on login
+  - **defaultgroups** (optional) A list of groups that every user that authenticates through this method gets
+  - **userprefix** (optional) A prefix that every user gets internally to distinguish users from different methods that have the same id.
+This can be intentionally be the same if you want to merge users from different authentication methods.

 ### padgroups